5T33Z0/Clover-Crate/ACPI/README.md

 As shown above, the name of the original Method `_STA` (pink) is converted to  hex (`5F535441`), so Clover can find it in the `DSDT`.
 If it finds this value it is then replaced by `58535441` (blue), which is the hex equivalent of the term `XSTA` (blue).
 If set like this, this patch would change *any* match ot the term `_STA` in the whole of the `DSDT` to `XSTA` which probably would break the system.
 To avoid this, you can use `TgtBridge` to specify and limit the matches of this patch to a specified name/device/method/area, in this case to the device `GPI0` (Cyan).
 Basically, you tell Clover: "In device `GPI0`, look for the method `_STA`.
 If it's present, rename it to `XSTA` but leave the rest of the `DSDT` alone!"

 Which values to use in `TgtBridge` is up to you.
 If string lengths do not match, Clover will correctly account for the length change, with one exception: make sure it doesn't happen inside an "If" or "Else" statement.
 If you need such a change, replace the entire operator.
-Usually, you rename methods in devices just to disable them or to redifine them within a custom SSDT later.
+Usually, you rename methods in devices just to disable them or to redefine them within a custom SSDT later.

 The `Comment` field not only serves as a reminder about what a patch does, it is also serves as an item/entry in the Clover Boot Menu to enable/disable a patch.
 The initial value for `ON` or `OFF` is determined by the `Disabled` lines in the `config.plist`.
 The default value is `Disabled=false`.
 If you use someone else's set of patches, it is better to set them to `Disabled=true` and then enable them from the Boot menu one by one.

 #### About the `TgtBridge` Bug (fixed since Clover [r5123.1](https://github.com/CloverHackyColor/CloverBootloader/releases/tag/5123.1))

 Prior to the release of r5123.1, the `TgtBridge` had a bug, where it would not only rename matches found in the DSDT but also in all OEM SSDTs which was not intended.
-With the release of Clover r5123.1 (the last release supporting Aptio Memory Fixes), this bug was finnally fixed.
+With the release of Clover r5123.1 (the last release supporting Aptio Memory Fixes), this bug was finally fixed.

-To workaround this bug, users would have to create restore rules for every instance which utilzed the TgtBridge to revese the renames for all other matches as shown in this example:
+To workaround this bug, users would have to create restore rules for every instance which utilized the TgtBridge to reverse the renames for all other matches as shown in this example:

 ![TgtBrige_workaround](https://user-images.githubusercontent.com/76865553/163777028-951e0d8e-abf2-4f2d-9612-3704aaf9f6e9.png)

 In this example, you would tell Clover to look for `XSTA` and rename it `STA` for any devices which are not `GPIO`.
 I imagine that this workaround slows down boot times significantly since all tables have to be scanned up an down to replace and restore values.
-So if you are still using the "pre-OC" version of Clover with the bugged TgtBrige, you should definitely update it and disable/delete all these restore rules.
+So if you are still using the "pre-OC" version of Clover with the bugged TgtBridge, you should definitely update it and disable/delete all these restore rules.

 ### Fixes